 RELAX!
 Tax Rate Decreases are a Good Thing.

-“Relax!”
-Famous words from Green Bay Packers quarterback, Aaron Rogers.
-Although that was a couple of years ago, the Packers were probably legitimately worried last weekend.
+Famous words from Green Bay Packers quarterback, Aaron Rogers, although that was a couple of years ago; the Packers may be legitimately worried this year.
 But you should not worry needlessly.
 This year, we should focus on this term, RELAX, as it relates to all of the news coverage about banks writing down deferred tax assets, assuming corporate tax rates decrease with the new administration set to take the reins in a few weeks.
 While this is written in the context of community banks, it applies equally to all C Corporation businesses, and the tax planning ideas apply to all of us.

 The impact of a tax rate decrease is two-fold.
 First, there is the impact on the deferred taxes of an entity.
 If that entity has more future deductions than deferred income, it is typically in a deferred tax asset (DTA) position.
 For simplicity, let’s assume a bank has only one temporary difference: its allowance for loan and lease losses (ALLL).
 In many instances, the ALLL for book purposes is greater than the tax reserve, if any.